 The cut-off rules prescribed by the reference PCR required a minimum of 95% of the total mass, energy, and environmental relevance be captured by the LCA models.
-The formula was modeled to 99.6% of its material content by weight.
+All formulas were modeled to at least 99.9% of their material content by weight.
 No significant flows were excluded from the LCA models and the 5% threshold prescribed by the PCR was not exceeded.